Bagpat district: Demographics

 Baghpat is a Hindu-majority district, with about 70% Hindu population and 28% Muslim population.
 Jains make up over 1% of the population.

 96.74% of the population of the district spoke Hindi, and 2.54% Urdu, as their first language.

 Administration

 Legislative constituencies

 The current Member of the Legislative Assembly (MLA) of the Uttar Pradesh Vidhan Sabha for Baghpat is Yogesh Dhama; the MLA for Baraut is Krishan Pal Malik; and the MLA for Chhaprauli is Ajay Kumar.
 All of these state-legislature constituencies are part of the Baghpat Lok Sabha constituency whose MP is Rajkumar Sangwan.

 District administration

-The present district magistrate of Baghpat is Jitendra Pratap Singh and superintendent of Baghpat Police is Arpit Vijayvargiya.
-Additional district magistrate is Pankaj Verma and chief development officer is Neeraj Kumar Srivastava.
-Arun Kumar Tiwari is the district youth officer of Nehru Yuva Kendra Baghpat.
+The present district magistrate of Baghpat is Asmita Lal and superintendent of Baghpat Police is Suraj Kumar Rai Additional district magistrate is Vinit Upadhyay and chief development officer is Anil Kumar Singh.
+Rahul Bhati is the district information officer.

 Tehsils and blocks

 Bagpat district is divided into 3 tehsils: Baghpat, Baraut, and Khekra.
 Baghpat tehsil comprises two blocks – Baghpat and Pilana; while Baraut comprises three – Binauli, Chhaprauli, and Baraut.
 Khekra tehsil comprises only the Khekra block.
 Baghpat, Baraut, Doghat Rural and Khekada are the major towns in the district.